NCAR/DART/guide/advice-for-new-collaborators.rst

 location templates are for 3D and 1D modules, with the possibility for more in the future.
 At the moment, ``threed_sphere``, ``threed_cartesian``, and ``oned``  will produce model_mod.f90 code that compile will sucessfully with ``./quickbuild.sh``.
-If the location is not listed here, the script will default to 3D as it still provides the foundation for a model_mod.f90 that can be developed further.

 We recommend looking at the existing supported models and reusing code from them if possible.
 Models with similar grid types or vertical coordinates are good